helm/charts/stable/prometheus-operator/README.md

 ## prometheus.io/scrape
 The prometheus operator does not support annotation-based discovery of services, using the `serviceMonitor` CRD in its place as it provides far more configuration options.
 For information on how to use servicemonitors, please see the documentation on the coreos/prometheus-operator documentation here: [Running Exporters](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/running-exporters.md)

+By default, Prometheus discovers ServiceMonitors within its namespace, that are labeled with the same release tag as the prometheus-operator release.
+Sometimes, you may need to discover custom ServiceMonitors, for example used to scrape data from third-party applications.
+An easy way of doing this, without compromising the default ServiceMonitors discovery, is allowing Prometheus to discover all ServiceMonitors within its namespace, without applying label filtering.
+To do so, you can set `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to `false`.

 ## Configuration

 The following tables list the configurable parameters of the prometheus-operator chart and their default values.